 Where to Eat Around Stockbridge:

-Great Barrington town has more options than Stockbridge.
+Great Barrington has more restaurants than Stockbridge.
 It’s the place to go if you want to walk around and see what appeals to you.
 We don’t have a favorite place in town but we’ve stopped in for Thai food and ice cream on various visits.

 We’re big fans of the Great Barrington Brew Pub, outside of town on Route 7.
 There’s no kids menu but it’s easy to find something kids will eat among the starters, sides and sausages.

-Midway up the Berkshires is Lenox, which is your likely base if you are going to Tanglewood and enjoying a yoga retreat at Kripalu (which has kid and family programs in summer).
+Midway up the Berkshires is Lenox, which is your likely base if you are going to Tanglewood or enjoying a yoga retreat at Kripalu,which has kid and family programs in summer.

 Two Things To Do